Germanaicreator/ClaudeBusinessCourse/README.md

-# AI Experts Business Suite
+# Claude for Business Github Repo

 A complete, Claude Code–built business tech stack for an example solo AI automation consultancy — built live as part of a video course by **Dominik Pascal Felber (Germanaicreator)**.